 The Resources of APIF

-The IsDB along with nine other institutions created APIF in 2001 with total subscriptions of US$50 million.
+The IsDB along with nine other institutions created APIF in 2001 with total subscriptions of US $114.40 million.

-As of December 2018, there are 15 participants in APIF comprising IsDB, Ministries of Awqaf, Awqaf Organizations and Islamic banks with a total paid-up capital of US$79.92 million.
-A full list of participants in APIF is provided in Annex 1.
+As of now, there are 19 participants in APIF comprising IsDB, Ministries of Awqaf, Awqaf Organizations, nonprofit organizations, Islamic banks, and individual investors with a total paid-up capital of US $114.40 million.
 To augment the resources of APIF, the IsDB has extended a US$100 million line of financing for APIF to be utilized for the financing of APIF’s projects.

 The Role of APIF